What They Do: Models pose for artists, photographers, and other clients to help advertise products.

 The median hourly wages for models in the top industries in which they work are as follows:

-Rising retail sales, particularly online and e-commerce sales, will encourage businesses to increase their digital advertising and marketing budgets.
-However, less expensive digital and social media options are allowing companies to interact and build relationships with customers in new ways.
-Companies can now promote their products and brands directly to consumers.
-This direct promotion will lessen the need for professional models or large-scale advertising campaigns.
+Rising retail sales, particularly online and in e-commerce, will encourage businesses to increase their digital advertising and marketing budgets.
+Demand for models to appear in digital advertisements is expected to lead to increased employment for these workers.
+However, less expensive digital and social media options are allowing companies promote their products and brands directly to consumers, which may moderate employment demand for models.